-- 8. Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?
+Questions - All 8.
+Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?
+Yes No Unsure All Members of Dogs West should be exempt from mandatory sterilisation, whether they are a breeder or not.

--  Yes

-- □ No

-- □ Unsure

-All Members of Dogs West should be exempt from mandatory sterilisation, whether they are a breeder or not.

 9. What criteria should be considered by the State Government in approving recognised organisations?

-Dogs West, an affiliate of the Australian National Kennel Council (ANKC) is the only organisation based in WA which meets this criteria.

-In other States, other Affiliates of the ANKC have been recognised in this way

-- 10. Are there any other class of dogs that should be exempt from mandatory desexing?
+Only organisations that have proven standards, including the oversight of their members breeding activities, with demonstrated outcomes where these standards are breached, should be considered in Dogs West 10.
+Are there any other class of dogs that should be exempt from mandatory desexing? □ Yes □ No □ Unsure

-- ⊠ Yes

-- □ No

-- □ Unsure

-Please provide reasons for your preference:

-There should be no mandatory sterilisation.
+Please provide reasons for your preference: There should be no mandatory sterilisation.

-Dogs owned as companion animals but still connected to their Breeder.
-Dogs on breeder's terms from a Dogs West breeder, should be exempt - they are part of the wider Dogs West community of dogs and may be crucial to maintaining a wide gene pool for the breeding of healthy dogs.
+Restrictions under the WA Dog Act make it very difficult for many Dogs West breeders to maintain a breeding program, without the ability to have dogs in their wider community.
+Dogs held on breeders terms from a Dogs West breeder, should be exempt - they are part of the wider Dogs West community of dogs and may be crucial to maintaining a wide gene pool for the breeding of healthy dogs.